Marol, Baltistan

 Marol is a village situated near the confluence of the Suru River and the Indus River in the Kharmang District of Baltistan, Pakistan.
-It is close to the India–Pakistan border (LOC).
+It is close to the Line of Control(LoC), the de facto India–Pakistan border in the disputed Kashmir region.

 Geography

 Marol is at the confluence of the Suru River (also called Shingo River) with the Indus River, about 23 km from the Line of Control (LOC) with Indian-administered Kashmir.
 It is closer to the LOC along the Indus River valley.
 The border village of Ganokh, inhabited by Brokpa people, is only 6 km upstream on the Indus, beyond which lie other Brokpa villages such as Batalik, Darchik, Garkhon, Dha and Hanu in Indian-administered Kashmir.